Research

 Here are some of my projects.

-1. Development of computational methods for analyzing social networks involving higher-order interactions among individuals.
+1. Development of computational methods for higher-order social networks.

-2. Bibliographic data analysis of structure, phenomena, and imbalances/biases in the academic ecosystem.
+2. Data analysis of structure and dynamics in the scientific ecosystem.

-3. Development of computational methods for estimating structural properties of large-scale social networks consisting of friendships between individuals.
+3. Development of computational methods for large-scale social networks.